AndrewT11/pistonsroster/README.md

 # Pistons Roster
-simple REST API for Detroit Pistons roster.
+simple Java Spring Boot REST API for Detroit Pistons roster.

 # Get Started
 ## Recommended to use MySQL Workbench to for data interaction.